melonproject-archive/documentation/chapters/exchanges.md

 #### Description

-This contract is the exchange adapter to the OasisDex Matching Market exchange contract and serves as the interface from a water<b>melon</b> fund to the OasisDex Matching Market for purposes of exchange of asset tokens listed on the OasisDex Matching Market.
+This contract is the exchange adapter to the OasisDex Matching Market exchange contract and serves as the interface from a Melon fund to the OasisDex Matching Market for purposes of exchange of asset tokens listed on the OasisDex Matching Market.
 &nbsp;

 #### Inherits from